Omycron83/Notes/Temp/Vorschrieb.md

 Outline: How does social Media effects the mental health of the youth? **Title: Everyone Says Social Media Is Bad for Teens.
 Proving It Is Another Thing**.
 Author: Claire Cain Miller (New York Times)
--
+- Difficulties with proving negative effects social media has on teens
-- Elaborates ways that affects youth
+- Elaborates ways that social media thought to affects mental youth

 Reviews of the existing studies on social media use and adolescents’ mental health have found the bulk of them to be “weak,” “inconsistent,” “inconclusive,” “a bag of mixed findings” and “weighed down by a lack of quality” and “conflicting evidence.”